 Victorinox I.N.O.X.
 Professional Diver

 Victorinox, one of the many Swiss army watch brands, have their I.N.O.X. models tested through their in-house testing procedure.
 10-meter drop resistance, vibration resistance, and ton resistance are just a few out of 130 (!) tests conducted for a watch to get permission to go on sale.
 Wouldn’t it be a perfect wristwatch for Navy SEALs and other military divers?!
-Hell, yes!
+Hell, yeah!

-The Professional Diver has a 200m (660 feet) water resistance, and, obviously, the ISO 6425 standard to support it officially.
+The I.N.O.X.
+Professional Diver has a 200m (660 feet) water resistance, and, obviously, the ISO 6425 standard to support it officially.

 High-quality anti-corrosion stainless steel protects the case and extendable straps from salty waters, whereas an analog quartz movement provides the most accurate time.